Do You Know How Students Really Feel About Applying to Grad School?

 More About This Project

-To better understand potential student barriers in the graduate school application process, Dr. Kent Games, director of graduate studies at Indiana State University, Dr. Art Munin, AVP for enrollment management solutions at Liaison, and Jillian Baer, Solutions Consultant at Liaison conducted two focus groups, gathering invaluable insights directly from current graduate students at four institutions between May and August 2024.
-The study included students pursuing various disciplines of study at three institutions of diverse types and sizes in the South and Midwest.
+To better understand potential student barriers in the graduate school application process, the research team conducted nine focus groups, gathering invaluable insights directly from current graduate students between 2024–2026.
+The study included students pursuing various disciplines of study at institutions of diverse types and sizes.

 The facilitated discussions focused on the challenges students faced when applying to graduate school, how they decided which, and how many, programs to apply to, and their reaction to the prospect of a centralized application process, shedding light on what matters most to applicants.
 The team’s mission was to explore if, and how, a centralized application service can increase access to graduate education by simplifying the application process.